Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

 The school has always provided a large range of extra activities and enrichment to the curriculum.
 For example, visiting specialists have taught various areas such as Lego Robotics, Handball and engaging Maths activities to stimulate thinking.
 The school council has visited the Houses of Parliament to support their work in improving the local Newton Abbot area.
 Adventurous types have participated in the Exmoor Challenge and others have taken part in Science, Creative Writing, Maths Challenges and the record breaking sign to sing.

 The oldest children (those in Year 6) work hard in their final year to leave a positive legacy at the school.
 To facilitate this, they work on a Year 6 Leavers Award that includes a range of categories – Wider Community, School Community, Academic, Environment, Adventure / Personal Challenge, Legacy and Creative.
 Within these areas, the children earn points for different activities and at the end receive either a gold, silver or bronze award complete with a special leavers’ book of memories and photos.

-In addition to a Breakfast and After School Club to help working parents, there are a variety of creative, academic and sporting clubs that the children can also access.
-These include multi-skills, football, chess, cooking and gardening.
+In addition to a Breakfast and After School Club to help working parents, there are a variety of creative, academic and sporting clubs that children can access.
+These include multi-skills, football, maths, history, computer programming and gardening.
 Competitions are also on offer – some that run between houses (such as an Apprentice Challenge to see who can come up with the best business and termly sporting events) and some that run between other small schools.
 Even as a small school we have examples of big sporting success such as when our golfers made it to the Devon finals.

 We are very lucky to have a talented group of teachers and support staff who are motivated and like to make things happen.
-You can find out more detail about the staff by downloading our ‘Staffing Structure’ from the website.
+You can find out more detail about our Staffing Structure in the Staff section.

 This is a happy place to be able to work and learn.
 If you would like more information or to have a look around, please feel free to make an appointment with the office.